Link here

 9 NC NC

-We can gain insight into the operation of the RS232 protocol by examining the signal connections used for the primary serial port in Table 12-6.
-All of the RS232 signals start with the / (slash) character to indicate that the signals on the serial cable are logically inverted.
+We can gain insight into the operation of the RS232 protocol by examining the signal connections used for the primary serial port in the above table.
+All of the RS232 signals start with the / (slash, pronounced not) character to indicate that the signals on the serial cable are logically inverted.

 The transmit and receive data signals carry the messages being communicated between the PDQ Board and the PC or terminal.
 The PDQ Board’s transmit data signal /TxD1 (pin 2 on the 9-pin serial connector) is connected to the terminal’s receive data signal /RxD (pin 2 on its 9-pin connector).
 Likewise, the terminal’s transmit signal /TxD is connected to the PDQ Board’s receive signal /RxD1.
 Chassis and signal grounds are connected together to the digital ground (DGND) signal.